beebowman/pygear/README.md

 # pygear

-Let's make gears that look like whatever we want!
-Weird gears, organic gears, unique gears!
+Let's make weird, organic, and unique gears that look like whatever we want!

 This is a gear maker (with gui!) based on the video ["How to make Organically-Shaped Gears"](https://youtu.be/3LdlSAN1yks) by Clayton Boyer.
 This approach is not suited to gears that drastically change their gear ratios, for example [nautilus gears](https://youtu.be/IUR-T4Nw-Sk).